Chasing Whereabouts

 Pro Tips to Avoid Hidden Fees in 2026

-1. The "Underseat" Rule: Most free baggage allowances now mean a bag that fits under the seat, not in the overhead bin.
-I use the ECOHUB 16L Backpack—it fits the sizer perfectly.
+1. The Carry-On Rule: Most free baggage allowances now mean a carry-on bag that fits under the seat, not in the overhead bin.
+I use the ECOHUB 16L Backpack — it fits the sizer perfectly.
+Any bag going overhead costs extra on Ryanair and Wizz Air.

-4. Currency Conversion: Always pay in the airline's local currency (EUR/GBP).
-If you let the airline's website "convert" the price to your home currency, they usually add a 3–5% hidden fee.
+6. Currency Conversion: Always pay in the airline's local currency (EUR/GBP).
+If you let the airline's website convert the price, expect a 3–5% hidden fee on top.

 My Personal Verdict: Recommended